Postman

 Developing_and_Printing

 This ‘Darkroom romance” has little to do with industrial photographic postcard printing.
-Somehow it matches anyway.
-It was gravure printed, published by James Henderson & Sons, London in their ‘Pictorial Comedy’ Post Cards series.
+It matches anyway.
+Gravure printed, published by James Henderson & Sons, London in their ‘Pictorial Comedy’ Post Cards series.
 Mailed from France to Switzerland in Sept.
 1908.

 was the first and for years the world’s biggest factory for real photographic bromide printing “by the kilometre”.
-The founder and driving force was Arthur Schwarz (born 1862), who had established the Rotograph Company in New York for the automatic printing of photographs in 1892.
+The founder and driving force was Arthur Schwarz (1862-1944).
+He travelled various countries and spent much time in the USA, too.
+‘Rotograph’ was registered under number 38,146.
+The business for photo paper, chemicals and other supplies became the Rotograph Company in New York for the automatic printing of photographs.
+See TPA 28 for the story of the rise and fall of Rotograph Co.
 The NPG was founded by Mr. Schwarz in July, 1894 in Berlin-Schoeneberg.
-Backbone of the NPG success were machines used for photographic paper / printing constructed after US patents but much improved, however.
+Backbone of the NPG success were machines used for photographic paper / printing constructed after US patents but improved, however.
 They were built to last.
 Some NPG machines installed at the British daughter company Rotary Photographic Co.
 Ltd. were in use for over 60 years!

 Thanks to the various NPG patents registered between 1895-97 for many countries, Arthur Schwarz was in the position to minimise competition.
 NPG, with branches / associated partner companies in London, New York, Paris, Vienna, Brussels, Milano etc and a total of about 1,500 employees, played a leading role.
 Not only as photographic printers but also as publishers of thousands of (mostly subject) postcards, stereo cards etc.

-The NPG story ends in the early 1922.
-The decline of the postcard boom, WW1, but also mismanagement (A. Schwarz had to leave his company in 1913) with the introduction of a colour photography process never really ready for the market, meant the end.
-“Mimosa”, Dresden took over the photo paper production and patents.
+The (old) NPG story ends officially in January 1921.
+A new NPG GmbH (Ltd) company was set up.
+Mimosa AG Dresden had bought shares of NPG already in 1920.
+The decline of the postcard boom, WW1, but also some mismanagement (A. Schwarz had to leave his company in 1913) and the failed introduction of a colour photography process never really ready for the market, meant the end.
+“Mimosa”, Dresden took over the photo paper production / machinery and patents.
 Local competitor E.A.
-Schwerdtfeger company took over the NPG trademark and postcard dept. The newly formed NPG Ltd. was in business until WW2 years.
+Schwerdtfeger AG (Mimosa held shares of) took over the NPG trademark and postcard dept. The newly formed NPG Ltd. was in business until WW2 years, for many years stayed in Berlin, then moved to Dresden

 NPG_no99_Columbus